By Jake Buvala – Last updated February 25, 2025

 The thing about raising puppies or adding a rescued dog to your life: if you do it right, it takes up all your time.
 The more work you put in now, the better things will be later.

-And yeah, that can mean being stuck at home for a while.
+And yes, that can mean being stuck at home for a while.
 It can mean not showering/sleeping/eating food more nutritious than Top Ramen.

 But this is temporary.
 It will not always be like this.

-“THIS” can be a lot of things – house training, 24/7 supervision, keeping the puppy from biting the toddler, not sleeping, dealing with the constant existential crisis that for some reason this experience triggers for all of us, or even just the pressure of being responsible for another living being for the next 10-ish years.
+“THIS” can refer to a lot of things.
+Potty training, 24/7 supervision, keeping the puppy from biting the toddler, feeling trapped because your puppy screeches when left alone for two seconds, dealing with the constant existential crisis that for some reason this experience triggers for all of us, or even just the pressure of being responsible for another living being for the next 10-ish years.

 Like I said, THIS is temporary.
-Eventually, the puppy will be house trained, the dog won’t require a tenth of the supervision he requires now, he’ll sleep through the night, he’ll stop harrassing the toddler, the existential crisis will abate (haha just kidding, the existential crisis never stops).
+Eventually, the puppy will be house trained, the dog won’t require a tenth of the supervision they require now, they’ll sleep through the night, they’ll stop harrassing the toddler, the existential crisis will abate (haha just kidding, the existential crisis never stops).

 “Nothing is really going wrong but I JUST CAN’T TAKE IT ANYMORE.”